This is the story of my plus size boudoir milk bath photo shoot!

 Then it hit me…

-That was point my friend was making – my body, a plus size body I’ve worked incredibly hard to embrace (and still work to love but no longer hate), needs to be represented!
+That was the point my friend was making!
+My body, a plus size body I’ve worked incredibly hard to embrace (and still work to love but no longer hate), needs to be represented!

 It was made clear to me, within the comments, that my body is viewed not as my own, but made for my husband’s viewing pleasure only.
 In addition, I received the painful “reminder” that fat bodies appearing sexy is unacceptable unless it’s to serve a fetish.